vsch/idea-multimarkdown/README.md

 ### Version 2.3.2

-* Fix bugs in HTML to Markdown converter
+* Fix: bugs in HTML to Markdown converter

-* Fix bugs in Markdown formatting
+* Fix: bugs in Markdown formatting

-* Fix bugs in Copy Markdown as HTML mime content
+* Fix: bugs in Copy Markdown as HTML mime content

 ### Version 2.3.1